However you interpret the guidance, you can contact us for advice and support in the usual way.

-Broadly speaking, guidelines are recommendations which are designed to assist clinicians with their clinical decision-making.
+Broadly speaking, guidelines are recommendations that are designed to assist clinicians with their clinical decision-making.
 They are not mandatory or universally applied like an Act of Parliament or a legal ruling in the courts.

 In order to successfully defend yourself against a claim, it is generally necessary to demonstrate that your actions were in line with ‘a responsible body of opinion’ at the time.
 Responsible bodies of opinion who have issued guidelines during the pandemic include the Departments of Health, the CDO, the GDC, Royal Colleges and various specialist societies.